Want to know how games at Charitable Gaming Centres really work?

 Play on Demand (POD) Games

-Select your theme, select your wager amount, and see if you catch a random win.
-POD games can be played before, during or after paper and electronic BINGO sessions.
+POD games are personal Bingo games you play against the computer.
+POD games can be played before, during or after paper and electronic Bingo sessions.

 Group vs Solo: Solo